Viewers Are Fuming At CNN For ‘Inciting Violence,’ Saying If Trump, Pence Assassinated, Obama Cabinet Member Will Take Oval Office

 During this week’s coverage of events leading up to Inauguration Day, the media giant hosted a segment that explored what would happen in the untimely event that President-elect Trump and Vice President-elect Mike Pence were assassinated.
 Based on the “Order of Succession,” CNN said an Obama cabinet member would be on standby to assume the Oval Office.
 Viewers took to social media and charged that producers were inciting violence deliberately.

 The Washington Free Beacon covered the developing news story and described the events that transpired leading up to the public uproar.
-CNN (Cable News Network) titled a segment that read, “Disaster could put Obama appointee in Oval Office.”
-It explored what options would members of Congress have if Trump and Pence were killed during the inaugural — before being sworn into office.
+CNN titled a segment that read, “Disaster could put Obama appointee in Oval Office.”
+It explored what options the members of Congress would have if Trump and Pence were killed during the inaugural — before being sworn into office.

 CNN says Trump’s death would lead to Democrat president #auspol irresponsible idiots https://t.co/lQQhRkAT6W